quackerd/sonaive/README.md

 ## Notes
 - It may take a while to generate the certificates when running for the first time.
 Please refer to `caddy/logs/system.log` for more details.
-- If you need to turn on QUIC/HTTP3 support, simply expose UDP for the same TCP naiveproxy port.
+- If you need to turn on QUIC/HTTP3 support, simply expose UDP for the same TCP NaïveProxy port.

+## Troubleshooting
+- Use docker logs to debug Caddy/MosDNS startup failures and individual application logs to debug the behaviors.
 - If you receive a warning about `"failed to sufficiently increase receive buffer size"`, you can simply ignore the warning if you do not use QUIC/HTTP3.
 Otherwise follow the instructions [here](https://github.com/quic-go/quic-go/wiki/UDP-Buffer-Sizes).
 Note that these options must be set on *HOST*.
 You can use `/etc/sysctl.conf` to persist the settings across reboots.
+- If you have trouble visiting certain sites and are sure the client is configured correctly, try disabling `BLOCK_CN` or `BLOCK_ADS`.